chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 {{< note >}}

-- The above hardware requirement is for an 11-node cluster, an Automate HA deployment pattern.
+- The above hardware requirement is for an 11-node cluster Automate HA deployment pattern.

 - For production, OpenSearch volume size also depends on the number of nodes and frequency of Chef Infra Client runs and compliance scans.
 {{< /note >}}